Aipcecodes/codes/README.md

 Update the code through the back office of the application (Update / Codes / Content-Markdown)

 The full documentation is available when logged in to the back office.

+In some cases, it wll be useful to convert markdown in HTML code : https://markdowntohtml.com/